Superalgos/Superalgos/docs/pages/suite/suite-shares.md

 You may have noticed that the system accepts JavaScript code in a multitude of input forms such as configurations, conditions, formulas and more.
 At this point, there is no restriction to the code that may be used.
 This is a design feature, as we wish advanced users to be able to use their programing skills to make the most out of the system.

 However, this also means that using workspaces or any other data structure coming from untrusted sources is not free of risks.
-On the contrary, it may be a high-risk choice, as it is not overly complex to introduce malicious code that may, for example, attempt to steal people's API keys.
+On the contrary, it may be a high-risk choice, as it is possible to introduce malicious code that may, for example, attempt to steal people's API keys.

+{% include warning.html content="Beware of using shared data structures from untrusted sources as they may contain malicious code that could, for example, steal your exchange keys." %}